 - Develop your audience even before your book is finished

 You can access all sessions from the comfort of your home or even your smartphone!
-As a virtual event, you receive:
+The full agenda and list of speakers is below.

 Agenda & Speakers